Notation for differentiation

-In differential calculus, there is no single uniform notation for differentiation.
-Instead, various notations for the derivative of a function or variable have been proposed by various mathematicians.
-The usefulness of each notation varies with the context, and it is sometimes advantageous to use more than one notation in a given context.
-The most common notations for differentiation (and its opposite operation, the antidifferentiation or indefinite integration) are listed below.
+In differential calculus, there is no single standard notation for differentiation.
+Instead, several notations for the derivative of a function or a dependent variable have been proposed by various mathematicians, including Leibniz, Newton, Lagrange, and Arbogast.
+The usefulness of each notation depends on the context in which it is used, and it is sometimes advantageous to use more than one notation in a given context.
+For more specialized settings—such as partial derivatives in multivariable calculus, tensor analysis, or vector calculus—other notations, such as subscript notation or the ∇ operator are common.
+The most common notations for differentiation (and its opposite operation, antidifferentiation or indefinite integration) are listed below.